vknguyen1/calorietracker/readme.md

 # User Stories

+- As a user, I want to be able to calculate how much calories I should be consuming daily, based on my weight, height, age, and lifestyle

 - As a user, I want to be able to enter a food item and have a value returned to me of the food item's calories.

 - As a user, I should see a tracker counting how many calories I have submitted .

-- As a user, I want to be able to track my daily calorie intake so the calorie tracker should refresh each day.

-- As a user, I want to know when I have met my calorie intake goal.

 # Technologies Used